teodormoq/ha-iphone-wakup-alarm-guide/README.md

 <img src="./images/intro.png" width="400">

-I had the philips hue automation in their app, where its slowly turned on my lights in my bedroom.
-I just had one problem where its also did it when i wasn't home.
+I had a Philips Hue automation in their app that gradually turned on the lights in my bedroom.
+However, I encountered a problem where it would also activate when I wasn’t home.
+To fix this, I found a script online that replicated the automation from the Philips Hue app but instead implemented it in Home Assistant, which resolved the issue.
-So i found a script on the internet that i could do the same as the automation they did in the philips hue app just in home assistant that fixed that.

-But then i had another problem, if i was going to wake up another time then i needed to change both my iphone alarm and the HA alarm, so i tried to research how to get them synced.
+But then I faced another challenge: if I needed to wake up at a different time, I had to change both my iPhone alarm and the Home Assistant alarm manually.
+So, I researched how to synchronize them.

-This is the way i did it.
+Here’s how I did it:

-#### Disclaimer: This will only work if you are on the same wifi as your HA (but its should posible to get it work offline too)
+#### Disclaimer: This method only works if you're connected to the same Wi-Fi network as your Home Assistant.
+(It should also be possible to get it working offline with some modifications.)

 ## Apple Shortcuts